jennifermklein/eeniemeenie/README.md

 - activate a virtual environment and run `pip -install -r requirements.txt`
 - From within the eenie-meenie-fe directory, run `npm install`.

+Set up the database:

+- In psql, run `createdb eenie_meenie`

 To start the app:

 - From the root directory, run `python manage.py runserver` to run the backend server